J-DubApps/Blog/content/posts/2024/employee-surveillance.md

 In a world where technology can enable companies to track every click, keystroke, or chat log, it’s tempting for organizations to think that intense monitoring is the path to managing a productive workforce. [**According to one Apple employee's recent lawsuit**](https://www.theverge.com/2024/12/2/24311060/apple-employee-surveillance-lawsuit), some Apple middle-managers have given-in to this fallacy.
 Yet worker-surveillance often causes more harm than good: it can corrode trust, disempower employees, and shift leadership’s attention to the ***wrong metrics***. [**But dont take my word for it**](https://www.seattletimes.com/business/boeing-aerospace/boeing-pauses-surveillance-plan-to-track-employees-at-the-office/). <br />

-I recently spoke with a colleague in another industry whose project team was undergoing a rollout of a employee-tracking tool.
-He's already lost 2 SMEs over it, and likely will have to crash his project's schedule before a premature wind-down.  <br />
+I recently spoke with a colleague in another industry whose project team was undergoing a rollout of a employee-tracking tool and, unsurprisingly, he's already lost 2 SMEs over it.
+He likely will have to crash his project's schedule before a premature wind-down.  <br />

 I am going to use my poor friend's situation for some good, and share my thoughts about how tech workers can face ***measures of productivity that are deceptively shallow, and why misguided data collection can backfire***.
-Why employee surveillance stems from a vertically-stupid way of thinking.
-And, *most importantly*, why **you** should be hiring people you trust in the *first place*!
+Why employee surveillance stems from a [***vertically-stupid***](https://julianwest.me/Blog/vertically-stupid/) way of thinking.
+And, *most importantly*, why **you** should be hiring people you trust in the *first place* (hint: slow to hire, fast to fire).

 ___